 ▢ I have signed a training plan that my employer and training organisation agreed to.

 ▢ I have my own copy of my training plan.

 ▢ My training plan says what training I will receive and when (this can be on-the-job, off-the-job or a combination).

 ▢ I am supervised by a qualified and/or experienced staff member with relevant knowledge and skills.

 ▢ My supervisor/s checks my progress against the training plan.

 ▢ My level of supervision suits my own skills and knowledge (I am not asked to do things by myself that are dangerous or that I don't understand).

 4. Workplace facilities and equipment

-▢ The facilities and equipment available are suitable for the type of work required and are helping me to get the skills I need to complete my apprenticeship.
+▢ The facilities and equipment available to me are suitable for my work, and are helping me to get the skills I need to complete my apprenticeship or traineeship.